2 Theories

 Ellwood-Lowe, Monica E., Ruthe Foushee, and Mahesh Srinivasan.
 2022.
 “What Causes the Word Gap?
 Financial Concerns May Systematically Suppress Child-Directed Speech.”
 Developmental Science 25 (1): e13151.

-Elman, Jeffrey L., Elizabeth A. Bates, and Mark H. Johnson.
+Elman, Jeffrey L., Elizabeth A. Bates, Mark H. Johnson, Annette Karmiloff-Smith, Domenico Parisi, and Kim Plunkett.
 1996.
 Rethinking Innateness: A Connectionist Perspective on Development.
 Vol. 10.
 MIT Press.

 Fried, Eiko I. 2020.
 “Lack of Theory Building and Testing Impedes Progress in the Factor and Network Literature.”
 Psychological Inquiry 31 (4): 271–88.